chrisant996/clink/docs/clink.md

 <a name="customisingtheprompt"></a>

-## Customising the Prompt
+## Customizing the Prompt

-Before Clink displays the prompt it filters the prompt through [Lua](#extending-clink) so that the prompt can be customised.
-This happens each and every time that the prompt is shown which allows for context sensitive customisations (such as showing the current branch of a git repository).
+Before Clink displays the prompt it filters the prompt through [Lua](#extending-clink) so that the prompt can be customized.
+This happens each and every time that the prompt is shown which allows for context sensitive customizations (such as showing the current branch of a git repository).

 Writing a prompt filter is straightforward:
 1. Create a new prompt filter by calling `clink.promptfilter()` along with a priority id which dictates the order in which filters are called.
 Lower priority ids are called first.